shubhmjain30/notes/nodejs/nodejs-roadmap.md

 Node.js represents a paradigm shift in JavaScript development, bringing the language from browsers to servers and enabling full-stack JavaScript applications.
 Created by Ryan Dahl in 2009, Node.js leverages Google's V8 JavaScript engine and the libuv library to provide an event-driven, non-blocking I/O runtime.
 Understanding Node.js deeply means grasping not just its APIs, but its architecture, philosophy, and the patterns that enable building scalable, high-performance applications.

+> **Interview Insight:**
+> Node.js is not a framework, but a runtime environment.
+Its event-driven, non-blocking I/O model is what makes it suitable for scalable network applications.
+Be prepared to explain the event loop, callback patterns, and how Node.js handles concurrency in interviews.

 This roadmap provides a comprehensive journey from understanding the Node.js runtime architecture to building production-grade applications.
 Each stage builds upon the previous, ensuring a solid foundation before advancing to complex topics like clustering, microservices, and performance optimization.

+---

 ## **Stage 1: The Runtime Foundation - Node.js Architecture**